BarbaraPruz/csv2json/README.md

 Output from csv2json will containg both a mappings object (based on the CSV headers) and a bulk object (based on the CSV data)

+Some Rules/Conversions applied:
+- $nnn,nnn converted to a float number
 ## Running

 # bundle install